Curriculum design mapping

 - Wiggins, G., & McTighe, J. (2005).
 Understanding by design.
 2nd ed.
 Alexandria, VA: Association for Supervision and Curriculum Development.

 - Oklahoma State Department of Education – Curriculum Mapping

 - Utah Education Network – Curriculum Mapping

 - Janet Hale - Curriculum Mapping 101

-Contact your School’s Associate Dean of Teaching Quality for support and resources with curriculum design and mapping processes within your program.
+Contact your Director, Learning and Teaching for support and resources with curriculum design and mapping processes within your program.